jdboyd-github/share-space/README.md

 # share-space
+## Overview
-Social Media Web Application that allows users to create and like posts across the platform.
+ShareSpace is a Social Media Web Application that allows users to create and like posts across the platform.
+This projected was created for a project in Introduction to Software Engineering (CSCI-4830).